cluelessartistry/soil-moisture-p5js/README.md

 An interactive physical–digital project that translates real-world soil moisture data into a real-time visual interface using Arduino and p5.js.
 This project explores how environmental sensor data can be made more legible, intuitive, and engaging through visual design.

+**Step-by-step setup documentation:**
+The documentation is present in the docs folder.
 ---

 ## Demo